The Countdown is On: Advent Calendar Using Christmas Cards

 Christmas card advent countdown, individual cards tied to spindlees

 Each day, the kids run to the countdown card, and unroll the message.
 They are working their way down the stairs.
-I know it will see like FOREVER to them, but they’ll be down the stairs and enjoying Christmas morning before I know it.
+I know it will seem like FOREVER to them, but they’ll be down the stairs and enjoying Christmas morning before I know it.

 How do you countdown to Christmas?